-Daniel E. Geffken has served on our Board of Directors and our Audit and Compensation Committees since our initial public offering in May 2013.
+Daniel E. Geffken has served on our Board of Directors since our initial public offering in May 2013.
 Since October 2011, he has been Managing Director of Danforth Advisors, LLC, a management consulting firm that provides financial and strategic support to emerging life science companies.
 Mr. Geffken has also been the chief financial officer or chief operating officer of eight companies, four of which were U.S. public reporting companies and six of which were life science companies.
 He has a B.S. in Economics from The Wharton School, University of Pennsylvania, and a M.B.A. from Harvard Business School.

 Dr. Hadas Gelander serves as one of our external directors, a member of our Audit Committee and the Chairperson of our Compensation Committee.
 Dr. Gelander currently serves as the Head of the Accounting Department at the College of Management, Academic Studies, School of Business Administration where she is also a professor.
-Dr. Gelander serves as an Independent Director on the Boards of EZ Energy (TASE: EZ), Eldav (TASE: ELDAV), Gindi Investments, Direct Capital, Tapuz, and Leumi Partners Underwriters, arm of Leumi Partners (merchant and investment banking arm of Leumi and Direct Capital).
-She is a member of the Council Committee for Interest Rate Organization as an accounting specialist.
-Dr. Gelander is a certified public accountant and since 2000 has served on the Israeli Council of Public Accountants , or CPA, where she is the Coordinator of Examinations of the Israeli CPA.
+Dr. Gelander serves as an Independent Director on the Boards of EZ Energy (TASE: EZ), Eldav (TASE: ELDAV), Gindi Investments, Direct Capital, Usertrand, Hilan and Leumi Partners Underwriters, arm of Leumi Partners (merchant and investment banking arm of Leumi and Direct Capital).
+Dr. Gelander is a certified public accountant and since 2000 has served on the Israeli Council of Public Accountants, or CPA, where she is the Coordinator of Examinations of the Israeli CPA.
 Dr. Gelander earned her Ph.D. summa cum laude from Ben Gurion University, an MBA in Accounting and Finance from the Hebrew University of Jerusalem, and a Bachelor of Business degree from the College of Management Academic Studies.